apokochito/powershell/README.md

   - Create a new file called task.ps1 (using notepad command) and write some commands.

   - Lastly, execute your new script by prefixing its name with **> & .\task.ps1**

+- **Pipes**

+  - A pipe passes data from one cmdlet to another.
+I used a pipe earlier to get all properties of an object.